 Level 3: Management employees who resolve queries faster and delight the customer instantly.

 The contact center has certain Service Level Agreements (SLA’S) that state a certain ticket must be closed within a pre-determined amount of time.

 The backend is set with a parameter that auto allocates a ticket that has come back at least 3 times to the higher management.

 Now, The Question is Why Do You Need an Escalation Matrix?

-Research shows that customers are moving towards companies who offer great customer support.
-In addition to that, I’ve put down a few stats that will help you understand the need of an escalation matrix.
+Research shows that customers are moving towards companies who offer great customer service support.
+In addition to that, I’ve put down a few statistics that will help you understand the need for an escalation matrix.